 Busy Bee Farm is located in the Pine Barrens in Tabernacle, N.J.
 Pesticide free lavender, herbs, and native plants are the focal crops.
 The farm is also home to several beehives, and some are also located at other sites for educational purposes.
 As the Prices' home since 1996, the farm was created in 2006 with the addition of a greenhouse in 2007.
 Steve and Toni are members of the NJ Beekeepers Association and are charter members of the U.S. Lavender Growers Association.
-We are also members of the Mid-Atlantic Aronia Growers Association as we strive to diversify our farm.
-Busy Bee Farm has recently been certified as a Bee Friendly Farm by Partners for Sustainable Pollination, and the Xerxes Society for Invertebrate Conservation has recognized the farm's official Pollinator Habitat area.
+Busy Bee Farm is certified as a Bee Friendly Farm by Partners for Sustainable Pollination, and the Xerxes Society for Invertebrate Conservation has recognized the farm's official Pollinator Habitat area.
 Busy Bee Farm also continues to participate in the NJ Forest Stewardship Program.
 We are committed to these practices and are available for educational programs related to these topics.

 Updates From the Farm